 After being hospitalized and the demise of that relationship shortly thereafter, I knew I had to change things.
 I needed to change everything.
 Only I could take care of myself.

-I packed up my things and got the hell out of town, as they say.
+I packed up my things and got the hell out of dodge.
 I decided to move near family for a sense of stability and support.